|

 For me, for FIDE and for the whole chess World, Paris is a very special place.

 This wonderful city is the motherland of FIDE, which was founded in Paris in 1924.
 Next year, on July 20th, we will celebrate our 90th anniversary, and I think this sixth FIDE Grand Prix will be only the start of a long series of strong tournaments to be held here.
+I was elected as a FIDE President right here, in the French capital, on 24th of November 1995, and now, after 18 years as FIDE President, I am glad to be back in my beloved town.

 Last but not least, the French Chess Federation is currently one of the most active federations in the World.

-Together with Diego Salazar, the FFE President, and Svetlana Titova, the Deputy Director General
+Together with Diego Salazar, the FFE President, and Svetlana Titova, the Deputy Director General on Economy and Finance of the Titan GP, (tournament sponsor)

 The system of the World Cycle has been changed and adjusted a lot over the past two decades in a permanent quest for perfection.
 The actual formula is complex, balanced and well received by the public and media; some would add it is quite democratic, too.
 Will it remain this way or rather suffer further changes in order to keep up with modern times?

 It will remain as it is; I find the format very good, involving the Grand Prix circuit, the Candidates' matches, the World Cup and culminating with the final match for the World title.
 More players than ever are offered the chance to enter the elite and I believe it is a fair deal for everybody.
+After so many years of experience, which tournament, event or decision are you most proud of?

 Maybe... the reunification tournament of the FIDE/PCA stands out; I also have good memories of the first World Knock out championship ever, held in Groningen, in 1997, followed by the Lausanne match between Anand and Karpov.
 And then many Olympiads, matches and strong tournaments organized together with my colleagues, which were important for the general development of chess.